Lemon Drop Martini

 Step four

 Squeeze enough lemons to yield 2 ounces of lemon juice.
-(Read tips above – I only had to use one lemon.)
+(Read the tips above – I only had to use one lemon.)
 (C)

 Step five